ajsmith2028/GPAW/21.6.0/README.md

 python3 -m pip install --editable .
 ```

 (If you are developing GPAW: The `--editable` flag means that the installation will point to the git source files, so you don't have to re-install every time you change something in python.
-If you are installing a permanent version, you can leave this flag off.)
+If you are installing a permanent version, you can leave this flag off.
+It doesn't really matter in that case.)

 Check that the installation exists, install the PAW setups, and test: